Multiple Sclerosis Society of Canada

 Residual gifts

 Leaving a residual gift means leaving a specific percentage of your overall estate to charity.
-We sometimes think of an estate as a pie, and percentages as slices: for example, you might leave a ‘slice’, or percentage, to each of your children, another slice to your grandchildren, and a slice each to your community hospital, church, and the MS Society of Canada.
+We sometimes think of an estate as a pie, and percentages as slices: for example, you might leave a ‘slice’, or percentage, to each of your children, another slice to your grandchildren, and a slice each to your community hospital, church, and MS Canada.
 When you make a residual gift, you are donating everything that is left over in your estate after all debt, bills, and taxes have been paid, and loved ones have been provided for.
 If you’re not certain about the size of your total estate, a residual gift might be a good option!

 Fixed gifts